All Episodes

 Well, there has to be a new law about privacy because of the internet.

-And you know, Congress is so far behind updating the protections that Americans are entitled to.
+And, you know, Congress is so far behind updating the protections that Americans are entitled to.

-Um they got to get on it.
+They got to get on it.

-Because now you can destroy anybody without a context texts and emails, somebody shoots them out there.
+Because now you can destroy anybody with out-of-context texts and emails.

-There's and that's what I said.
+And that's what I said.

-Oh, the crap I text you, forget it.
+Oh, the crap I text you.

 Could you imagine releasing?